 Applications will be accepted on a rolling basis until candidates have been selected.
 To apply, please send an email with the subject line: “Internship Application – [LAST NAME].”

-The email should include a résumé and a cover letter to email@example.com and suchitra (at) thepolisproject (dot) com
+The email should include a résumé , a cover letter and names of three references to email@example.com and suchitra (at) thepolisproject (dot) com

 In the cover letter please be sure to indicate the dates that you would be available.